Biggest trading mistakes and how to avoid them

 Not understanding leverage

 Leverage is essentially a loan from a provider to open a position.
-Traders pay a deposit, called margin, and gain market exposure equal to as if they had opened the full value of that position.
+Traders pay a deposit, called margin, to gain a much greater market exposure.
 However, while it can increase gains, leverage can also amplify losses, so trading on leverage isn’t suitable for everyone.
 Before deciding to trade on leverage, you should carefully consider your objectives, level of experience, and risk appetite.

 The risk-to-reward ratio is something every trader should take into consideration, as it helps them decide whether the end profit is worth the possible risk of losing capital.
-For instance, if the maximum potential loss on a position with a guaranteed stop loss was £200, and the potential profit was £400, the risk-reward ratio would be 1:1.
+For instance, if the maximum potential loss on a position with a guaranteed stop loss was £200, and the maximum potential profit was £200, the risk-reward ratio would be 1:1.
 If the maximum potential profit was £600 instead, the risk-reward ratio would be 1:3.
 Using a 1:3 ratio means you only have to be right 30% of the time to make a profit.

 Typically, experienced traders tend to be more open to risk and have suitable trading strategies in place.
 Beginner traders may not have as much of an appetite for risk and could well want to steer clear of markets that can be highly volatile.